The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 Discover how to scam-proof the future

-The problem of APP fraud reimbursement
+The Problem of APP Fraud Reimbursement

 Until recently, most regulators mandated banks to compensate customers for unauthorized fraud, such as the compromise of account credentials.
 APP scams were often overlooked because the fraudulent payment is initiated by the customer themselves—albeit under deception by the fraudsters.